VCA-EPFL/dataflow-rewriter/DataflowRewriter/Examples/Noc/NOTES.md

 ## Routers

-- We would like to have Routers be a parameter of the Noc definition, so that we can have routers with bounded state, which behaves more like a bag, ....
+- Have Router in `Noc` definition to have router with bounded spec, bag router, ...
   They can still be homogeneous in a first place, since this probably cover most use cases, but in the final form it would be better for them to be heterogeneous.